kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

   * Points scored per task in Episode 1
   * Score after episode 1
 * Scalar response (i.e. what the model will try to predict):
-  * % of total points won in series (e.g. in series 13 a contestant could *theoretically* have won up to 795 points if they won every single task + bonus points; the winner of the series got 158 points, or 21.8% of the total points available)
+  * % of total points won in series (e.g. in series 13, the Taskmaster awarded 795 points across all tasks to all contestants; the winner of the series got 158 points, or 21.8% of the total points awarded)

 Using the % of total points won is useful here because different series have different total points available; this makes all series comparable.

+However, this does mean that a contestant’s outcome is not independent of the others in the same series: if one contestant does better, someone else must do worse.
+This is compositional data.
+If I let the model treat each contestant separately, the predicted % of points won for a series could be more or less than 100%.

+This will be addressed in my model, below.

 <details>
   <summary>Taskmaster-specific nerdiness below:</summary>